 1993 – 1994

 The letters were green, with thin, dark outlines.
-“PROJECT” used a bold geometric sans-serif, while “REALITY” used an antiqua with thin, pointed serifs and thicker horizontal strokes for glyphs such as “L” and “T.” In addition to cosmic expanses, long rays emerging from the middle of the rectangle were depicted in the background.
+“PROJECT” used a bold geometric sans-serif, while “REALITY” used an antique with thin, pointed serifs and thicker horizontal strokes for glyphs such as “L” and “T.” In addition to cosmic expanses, long rays emerging from the middle of the rectangle were depicted in the background.
 They illuminated the inscription from different sides, like spotlights.

 1994 – 1995

 Working under conditions of maximum secrecy, the Project Reality team decided in 1994 to lift the veil of secrecy.
 It announced that the game console would be officially called the Ultra 64 (in markets outside of Japan).
 Under this brand, two games even managed to be released: the arcade race Cruis’n USA and the fighting game Killer Instinct.
-They had a new logo in the form of a vertical rectangle with cut-off edges.
-That is, the geometric figure had eight corners in total, but in shape, it did not at all resemble a classic octagon.
+They had a new logo in a vertical rectangle with cut-off edges.
+That is, the geometric figure had eight corners in total, but in shape, it did not resemble a classic octagon.
 This part of the emblem was purple.
 It served as the basis for the Nintendo branding, which contained the company’s name in red inside an elongated oval with the same red border.
 And the background behind the word was black.

 In the lower half of the logo was the number “64”.
 The word “ULTRA” was written across it.
 Both the letters and the numbers seemed engraved or stamped because of their color: they were the same purple as the base, and at the same time, they stood out only due to unevenly lightened and darkened outlines.